jennabelle/ios-tip-calculator/README.md

 # *iOS Tip Calculator*

-**iOS Tip Calculator** is a tip calculator application for iOS with user-selected default settings.
+**iOS Tip Calculator** is a tip calculator application for iOS with customizable default settings.

 Submitted by: **Jenna Vuong**